organicmaps/organicmaps/docs/EXPERIMENTAL_PUBLIC_TRANSPORT_SUPPORT.md

 Run generator tool [as usual](../tools/python/maps_generator) with this ini config.
 After it is done you'll have mwms with transit section in experimental GTFS format.

 :checkered_flag: Use the resulting mwms in your app.
-Enjoy the experimental public transport in MAPS.ME!
+Enjoy the experimental public transport in Organic Maps!

 ## If you have questions